Penguian16/Did-you-forget-your-Spanish-lesson-/README.md

-# Duo-Discord-Webhook
+# Did-You-Forget-Your-Spanish-Lesson?
-Duo webhook for discord
+You know what happens now.